isaacnmm/pestpolicy-hugo2XX/content/posts/does-vacuuming-kill-flea-larvae/index.md

 layout: post
 ---

-As a homeowner, I've at one time been disturbed by household [fleas](https://pestpolicy.com/does-apple-cider-vinegar-kill-fleas/) and I was required to take quick and effective steps to control them - including vacuuming and heat treatment?
+As a homeowner, I've at one time been disturbed by household [fleas](https://pestpolicy.com/does-apple-cider-vinegar-kill-fleas/)and I was required to take quick and effective steps to control them - including vacuuming and heat treatment?
 Butdoes vacuuming kill flea larvae?
 Well, Yes, researchers have concluded that vacuuming will indeed kill 96% or more of the fleas that in various life stages.

 So, I advise you to vacuum your home and yard to exterminate or kill the developing flea pupae, larvae, adults, and flea eggs.
 Further, the vacuuming process will trigger the cocoons-surrounded fleas to emerge faster - and thus enhances better exposure to insecticides.